There’s no penalty for being mediocre.

 You can easily spend the rest of your life putting in decent effort, with decent results, at the gym, at work, at home.

 No one is going to call you out for being average.
 There’s lots of company at average.
-It is, well, the average …
+It is, well, the average.

 I don’t care if that feeling came at work, at the gym, at home, in the arms of your lover, your child, your mother, your couch.
-It doesn’t matter if you felt it on a wooden platform with a crisp, shiny barbell in your hand, at the finish line of a 100 meter sprint in the dirty alley of an industrial park at an hour when most people are just rising, or if it happened alone, late at night, with just you and a glowing screen and some words that, strung together, gave you hope somehow that you were meant for something special and there is actually a reason that you are here, now, in this insane, confusing world.
+It doesn’t matter if you felt it on a wooden platform with a crisp, shiny barbell in your hands, at the finish line of a 100-meter sprint in the dirty alley of an industrial park at an hour when most people are just rising, or if it happened alone, late at night, with just you and a glowing screen and some words that, strung together, gave you hope somehow that you were meant for something special and there is actually a reason that you are here now in this insane, confusing world.

 All I care is that you felt something, sometime, someplace, somewhere that let you see beyond the world of what is, and into the world of what could be.

 You see, like Nancy Slonim Aronie once wrote: “Great work comes after good work which comes after lousy work which comes after no work.”

 I need you to work at something that thrills your heart, at some point in your day, as full as it is of schedules, and hours, and obligations and children and family and places like the grocery store.